-Level Four BTEC Higher National Certificate in Engineering
+Level Four BTEC Higher National Certificate in General Engineering

 This course offers a strong, sector-related emphasis on practical skills development, alongside the development of requisite knowledge and understanding.
 It provides a thorough grounding in the key concepts and practical skills required in the sector and its national recognition by employers allows direct progression to employment.